CharlesB91/retro-bank/README.md

 # Retro Bank

 This retro banking application allows new & existing users to sign up for a retro account where they will receive a £500 joining bonus.
-This application has features such as check balance, deposit money, withdraw money and a mortgage calculate which will indicate how much a user can borrow based on their income and outgoings.
+This application has features such as check balance, deposit money, withdraw money and a mortgage calculator which will indicate how much a user can borrow based on their income and outgoings.
 This application has been set up with a google sheet API therefore all customer data & balance info is stored on a google sheet waiting to be accessed by the authenticated user.

 ## Aim

-The aim of this application to provide a banking application to any new and existing user to complete basic banking transactions.
+The aim of this application to provide a banking application to any new and existing user to complete some basic banking transactions.
 This ultimelty demonstrates the use of python code and a remote database using google sheets API.
 The data can be requested, read, updated and saved as per the users request.

 ### Business Goals

-- To collect user data and store this on a remove data base.
+- To collect user data and store this on a remote database.
 - Allow a user to create a new retro account and allow existing users to log into their retro account.
 - Allow a user to complete some basic transactions i.e. view balance, deposit, withdraw and mortgage calculator.